ink-splatters/uvenv/docs/installation.md

 source /tmp/initial-uvenv/bin/activate
 pip install uvenv
 uvenv install uvenv
-uvenv ensurepath  # or uvenv setup
+uvenv ensurepath  # or `uvenv setup` for all features
 ```

+---

-## 6. via Snap
+## 7. via Snap

+Snap installation is also supported.

+**Advantages:**

+* Easy to install and manage on Snap-enabled systems.
+* Clean separation from system packages.

+**Considerations:**

+* Snap-specific behavior and confinement apply.
-See [snap installation](./snap.md) for installation instructions and caveats.
+* See [snap installation](./snap.md) for full instructions and caveats.